What is the BCDA Fee Guide

-If you want to ensure that your dentist isn’t overcharging for a particular service, it’s in your best interest to review a copy of the BCDA Fee Guide.
-An abbreviated fee guide is available online, while the in-depth version of the fee guide is readily available at any library across British Columbia.
-The abbreviated fee guide is an easy way to check prices, but note that one unit of time is equivalent to 15 minutes, while a half-unit is 7.5 minutes.
+You may want to review a copy of the BCDA Fee Guide to determine how your dentist’s fees compare to the suggested fees in the Guide.
+Keep in mind, a dentist’s fees are left to their discretion; they are not required to use the fees in the BCDA Fee Guide.
+An abbreviated fee guide is available on the BCDA website, while the full hard-copy version of the fee guide is available at major public libraries across British Columbia.
+The abbreviated fee guide is an easy way to check the suggested fees for the most common dental procedures.
+Note that one unit of time is equivalent to 15 minutes, while a half-unit is 7.5 minutes.

 After reviewing the fee guide, you should have a fair idea of what prices are like for a given procedure.
-However, certain areas of the province are more expensive because of a number of factors, including cost of living.
-If you’re still having doubts about whether the price of a procedure is fair, the BCDA recommends that you get a second opinion, but there’s still no guarantee as to whether higher or lower prices will get you better or worse service.
+However, certain areas of the province may be more expensive because of a number of factors, including cost of living.
+If you’re still having doubts about whether the price of a procedure is fair, you may want to get a second opinion, but there’s still no guarantee as to whether higher or lower prices will get you better or worse service.

 Should I Talk to My Dentist About the BCDA Fee Guide?